mmmirrra/mmmirrra.github.io/_posts/2023-08-02-MultimediaSystem-environment.markdown

 #### Communication system using network

-- ISDN : Integrated Services Digital Networks
+- ISDN (Integrated Services Digital Networks)
   - A communication network that comprehensively provides various services such as voice, text, and video through a single communication network
   - Provides a variety of services at high speed and high quality compared to existing telephone networks
   - However, based on 64 Kbps using copper wire, it is about 1.5 Mbps to 2 Mbps using optical fiber, which is insufficient for multimedia communication
   - Therefore, for multimedia communication such as TV video, ISDN capable of 10 times higher speed transmission is required ⇒ B-ISDN
 <br />
-- Broadband Integrated Information and Communication Network (B-ISDN : Broadband ISDN)
+- Broadband Integrated Information and Communication Network (B-ISDN: Broadband ISDN)
   - Supports higher speed transmission than ISDN
   - B-ISDN information delivery method
     - Asynchronous delivery method that integrates line delivery method and packet delivery method
-    - ATM : Asynchronous Transfer Mode
+    - ATM (Asynchronous Transfer Mode)
       - It is capable of digitally transmitting large amounts of data at ultra-high speeds of 150 Mbps to 600 Mbps and is used for video and multimedia communications
 <br />
 - High-speed Internet network